 StartGreen Capital's sustainability policy dated March 10, 2021 consists of three parts:

 - The ESG policy: how StartGreen Capital identifies relevant ESG risks and opportunities at companies and how this is integrated in the entire investment process.
 Mainly focused on how StartGreen Capital any unfavorable wants to reduce the effects of companies on the environment, map sustainability risks and analyze their financial impact.

 - The internal sustainability policy: how StartGreen Capital also tries to deal with people and the environment as consciously as possible internally.

 1. Our impact policy

 Our focus on sustainability

 Sustainability is a broad concept.
 Different organizations and experts give their own interpretation.
 StartGreen Capital opts for a broad approach when financing companies.
 We finance both companies with an explicit sustainability objective and companies that do everything in their power to make a transition to sustainable business operations.
 StartGreen Capital believes that this broad approach has more impact than just financing new fully sustainable initiatives.

 Sustainable Development Goals

 StartGreen Capital has chosen to use the Sustainable Development Goals as a framework for determining the intended and realized impact.
 The SDGs are 17 goals set by the United Nations and provide a blueprint for solving the greatest societal challenges of the moment, such as the world food problem (SDG 2) and the energy transition (SDG 7).
-This acts as a roadmap for realizing peace and prosperity for people and the planet, now and in the future (read more about the sustainable development goals here).
+This acts as a roadmap for realizing peace and prosperity for people and the planet, now and in the future (lees hier meer over de Sustainable Development Goals).
 StartGreen Capital only provides financing to companies that contribute positively to at least one of the SDGs.

 Our Theory of Change